-The Fund was able to approve financing for four projects having total value of US\$ 38.53 million in Senegal, Lebanon, United States of America and United Kingdom.
-In the management of its liquidity, the Fund also invested in short-term Murabaha operations, Ijarah sukuk and non-waqf operations.
+The Fund was able to approve financing for five projects having total value of US\$ 51.47 million in Saudi Arabia, Guinea, United States of America and Kenya.

 Financial Performance of the Fund

 Assets of the Fund

 APIF remains in a firm financial position underpinned by its strong balance sheet and the improved quality of its earnings, though the task ahead is to improve the return on capital.